kachick/ruby-ulid/README.md

 ## Usage

-The generated `ULID` is an object rather than just a string.
+The generated `ULID` is an object not just a string.
 It means easily get the timestamps and binary formats.

 ```ruby